 2. Use It Pre-Task, Not Pre-Sleep

-Caffeine is for execution—not survival.
+Caffeine is for execution not survival.
 Time it before deep work, heavy lifts, or driving, not before zoning out on Netflix.
+Decaf coffee lets you keep the ritual without pushing adenosine suppression or wrecking sleep when stimulation isn’t the goal.

 3. Dose Strategically